TheAdmit Get my critique

 What if I'm not happy with the critique?

-If we deliver late, full refund.
-If you feel the critique missed the mark, message us within 7 days — we'll either redo it or refund you, your call.
+If we deliver late, full refund — no questions asked.
+If you feel the critique missed the mark, message us within 7 days of delivery and we'll redo it free.

 What if I have multiple essays?